Maximizing Success After a Merger With Purposeful Training

 Mergers present opportunities to show employees that their development matters.

 Creating training during a merger does not have to be a radical change.
 Successful businesses, when building a new training program, can look at all their material and perform updates where they are needed.
 The revision process should focus on the concepts you want to strengthen and should remove procedures that are no longer relevant.
-But this process doesn’t have to stop here—there have been several advances in training delivery that you could use to your advantage.
+But this process doesn’t have to stop here—there have been several advances in training delivery methods that you could use to your advantage.
 By making your training easily accessible, it reinforces the importance of providing your staff with the right skills and allows them more opportunities to succeed.